Xyna-Factory/xyna-orm/README.md

 ### lib maven-resolver-ant-tasks

-The lib maven-resolver-ant-tasks is required and must be located in the macros/lib directory.
+The lib maven-resolver-ant-tasks is required and must be located in the macros/lib or the ${ANT_HOME}/lib directory.

-to install the macros/lib you can use the script macros/install_lib.sh
+to install the lib lib maven-resolver-ant-tasks in the local macros/lib you can use the script macros/install_lib.sh

 ```
 cd macros